Shannon’s Stage 2A Lynch Syndrome Colon Cancer Story

 Through social media.
-I had no clue about colon cancer so I just started sharing what information I could about colon cancer and risks, and Lynch Syndrome on top of that.
-I eventually started meeting all these people who are my age.
-Some of them are even younger who had colon cancer, dealt with colon cancer.
+I had no clue about colon cancer, so I just started sharing what information I could about colon cancer and risks, and Lynch syndrome on top of that.
+I eventually started meeting all these people who are my age — some of them are even younger — who had colon cancer or dealt with colon cancer.

-It made the very lonesome island that I thought I was on much more friendly, filled it with love as bad as the circumstance was.
-You aren’t alone.
+It made the very lonesome island that I thought I was on much more friendly and filled it with love.
+As bad as the circumstance was, you aren’t alone.

-As far as cancer and myself goes, it’s always going to be a part of my life whether I have it or don’t have it because I’m always going to be monitored for it.
+As far as cancer and myself go, it’s always going to be a part of my life, whether I have it or don’t have it, because I’m always going to be monitored for it.
 That’s something many people don’t realize.
 I just try not to let it bring me down.
 I try to turn it into something positive.

 Message to people dealing with a new cancer diagnosis

 You aren’t alone.
 There’s a world full of wonderful people out there to help you through emotionally, physically.
 It may feel like your world’s crashing down, but there’s so much support out there for you.
 Take it one second at a time until you can make it one minute at a time.
 There’s so much love.

 Cancer world is horrible.
 A diagnosis is horrible, but there’s so much love out there and so much support out there.

 Cancer Details: The sigmoid colon (or pelvic colon) is the part of the large intestine that is closest to the rectum

 1st Symptoms: Stomach discomfort, nausea, bloating, blood in stool

 Chris T., Colon Cancer, Stage 2